johnsonstephan/johnsonstephan/README.md

 5. [Foundry](https://github.com/foundry-rs/foundry): Ultimately, I believe manual testing is the most powerful tool and Foundry enables me to generate POCs with simulated real-world contract interactions.
 It is useful for creating reports that go beyond outlining a theoretical weakness and requires the generation of tangible evidence for an exploit.

 Others: [Surya](https://github.com/Consensys/surya), [Ethlint](https://github.com/duaraghav8/Ethlint)

+#### Research Environment

+- Linux Distribution: [ZIION](https://www.ziion.org).
+I enjoy using ZIION because it is tailored for smart contract security and minimizes the usual environment setup woes.
+It has dozens of pre-installed tools (ranging from decompilers to vulnerability scanners) that I enjoy using and it supports Solidity/EVM + Rust-based blockchains.
+- IDE: [VS Code](https://code.visualstudio.com/).
+I appreciate the suites of great blockchain extensions.
+A few of my favorites include the [Solidity extension](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity) to enable syntax highlighting and the [Solidity Visual Auditor](https://marketplace.visualstudio.com/items?itemName=tintinweb.solidity-visual-auditor) to visualize control flow graphs.
+For quick code review and testing I enjoy using [Remix](https://remix.ethereum.org) as well.

 ### Community Contributions